juju/docs/src/en/users.md

 A *regular user* is one who is neither an administrator nor a model owner.
 Such a user requires access to a model in order to do anything at the Juju level.
-Note that although deemed "regular", such a user is far from ordinary since they can marshall the vast resources of the backing cloud and deploy complex services.
+Note that although deemed "regular", such a user is far from ordinary since they can marshal the vast resources of the backing cloud and deploy complex services.

 ## User abilities